Where Is The Bowel Located In The Body? | Understanding Anatomy

 Feature Small Intestine Large Intestine Clinical Implications

-Microbial Load 10²–10⁶ CFU/mL 10¹⁰–10¹¹ CFU/g Imbalance can trigger SIBO or colon dysbiosis
+Microbial Load 10²–10⁶ CFU/mL 10¹⁰–10¹¹ CFU/g Imbalance may contribute to SIBO symptoms or colon dysbiosis

 Digging Deeper into Bowel Functionality